intel-lab-lkp/linux/Documentation/filesystems/overlayfs.rst

    applications are usually prepared to handle this error (mv(1) for example recursively copies the directory tree).
 This is the default behavior.

-2. If the "redirect_dir" feature is enabled, then the directory will be copied up (but not the contents).
-Then the "trusted.overlay.redirect" extended attribute is set to the path of the original location from the root of the overlay.
+2. If the "redirect_dir" feature is enabled, then the contents of the directory will not be copied up after any name-modifying operations (e.g. rename(2), or mv(1)).
+Instead of performing a copy-up operation, an empty entry will be created in the upper layer with the same name as the affected entry in the overlayfs directory.
+The 'trusted.overlay.redirect' xattr will then be set to mark the upper-layer directory, indicating that its contents weren't copied up due to the 'redirect_dir' feature.
+   This extended attribute holds the previous name of a directory as a value.
+   For directories that were simply renamed the attribute is just the old name of the directory without preceding path.
+For directories whose locations in the overlayfs directory were changed, the corresponding xattrs are set to the paths to the original locations from the root of the overlay.
+   The value of the xattr in the second case starts with a UNIX path delimiter (e.g. "/$PREVIOUS_PATH").
 Finally the directory is moved to the new location.
+The output of du "$UPPER_LAYTER_DIR/$RENAMED_DIR" should be zero.
+Renamed directory subentries will be copied-up only after operations that directly affect their contents.

 There are several ways to tune the "redirect_dir" feature.